 If you want to be jealous of someone's feeders, this is the cam for you!
-I clicked open the stream and immediately saw 8 species eating on the feeder.
-This is a great cam to practice your bird ID skills, and to watch how the different species interact with each other.
+I clicked open the stream and immediately saw 8 species of birds, eating on the feeder.
+This is a great cam to practice your bird ID skills and to watch how the different species interact with each other.
 Want to identify the visitors to this camera?
 Try Sibley Birds East!

 While this one is not exclusively birds, it’s an amazing live stream that anyone will enjoy.
 Many of the animals are well documented and named, and guides answer questions via live chat.
 They also log tons of video clips of exciting moments in case you miss something.
 There is a large time difference, but they have a handy schedule on their website to let you know when you should tune in.
 Want to learn more about the megafauna of Africa?
 Try The Kingdon Field Guide to African Mammals!

 Guilty pleasure alert for this stream!
 It's a live stream of a chicken coop, and if you make a donation, treats pop out for the chickens.
 There is even an in-screen view of how many eggs they've laid so far and a graphic showing the number of each color egg from the last collection.
 It is a pretty advanced live stream.
 If nothing else, it's interesting to read about this ongoing project!
 If you have a chicken obsession, you might want to pick up "The Chicken Chick's Guide to Backyard Chickens."
 It is an Amazon #1 bestseller!